 Key Developments

-Toronto Metro sales rose in January to 3,847 both nominally and seasonally adjusted.
-This marked a 15% month-over-month increase, a 9% year-over-year decline, and 17% below the 10-year average.
+Toronto Metro sales rose to 5,601 in April but remained largely unchanged after seasonal adjustment, marking the weakest April level since at least 2006, excluding the pandemic period.
+This represented a 12% month-over-month increase, a 21% year-over-year decline, and a level 34% below the 10-year average.
 Sales typically rise between January and May.